Bytekron/Auto-Vote-Rating-Reloaded/README.md

 # Auto Vote Rating - Chrome Extension

+The extension will be continued in this fork.

+I probably won't maintain all minecraft server lists, but many.
+Also I added more modern and newer ones.

 <details>
 <summary>List of sites that the extension supports</summary>
 <a href="https://minecraftserver.buzz">Minecraft Server List Buzz</a>